What to Know About the Contraceptive Coil

 Side effects of the IUD

-The most common is heavier and more painful periods.
+The most common side effects of the copper coil are heavier and more painful periods.
 This is even more likely if you normally have heavy and painful periods.

 Other side effects are not common but include: